Catalog of articles about sports and healthy lifestyle. Is field hockey an Olympic sport or not?

 Field hockey is very popular in Great Britain and former British colonies - Australia, India, Pakistan.
 In the United States and Canada, field hockey is often played by girls in colleges and universities.

-Short story field hockey
+Brief History field hockey

 Brief rules games

-The International Field Hockey Federation (FIH) was founded in 1924.
+The International Field Hockey Federation FIH was founded in 1924.

 Field hockey is the only sport in which India has Olympic gold medals.